smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 For subscriptions resumption plugin calls `ExtensionPendingResumptionHandler::HandleResumptionSubscriptionRequest(app_extension, subscriber, application)`

-`subscriber` here is `ResumptionDataProcessor::WaitForResponse` function for `ResumptionDataProcessor`  for tracking list of sent requests to HMI and track if all requests have proceeded.
+`subscriber` here is `ResumptionDataProcessor::WaitForResponse` function for `ResumptionDataProcessor`  for tracking list of sent requests to HMI and track if all requests have been processed before responding to the RegisterAppInterface request.

-`ExtensionPendingResumptionHandler` sends requests to HMI for all subscriptions available in `app_extension` ant track responses with `on_event` method inherited from `EventObserver`.
+`ExtensionPendingResumptionHandler` sends requests to HMI for all subscriptions available in `app_extension` and tracks responses with the `on_event` method inherited from `EventObserver`.

-In case if for some subscription request to HMI was already sent but the response was not received yet,`ExtensionPendingResumptionHandler` will not send an additional request to HMI but store internally that appropriate subscription resumption is "freezed".
-On the response received from HMI SDL will manage both resumptions according to response data.
+In the case some subscription request to the HMI was already sent but the response was not received yet,`ExtensionPendingResumptionHandler` will not send an additional request to HMI but store internally that appropriate subscription resumption is "frozen".
+When the response is received from the HMI, SDL will manage both resumptions according to response data.
-For "freezed" resumptions ExtensionPendingResumptionHandler will trigger raize event so that `subscriber` (ResumeDataProcessor) will receive this event and understand it as response from HMI.
+For "frozen" resumptions ExtensionPendingResumptionHandler will raise an event so that `subscriber` (ResumeDataProcessor) will receive this event and understand it as response from HMI.

 |||
 Subscriptions restore sequence :